Yellow Fall Trees - Rachel Carson Trail

 • Mulch or compost healthy leaves.

-• Remove fallen, diseased leaves.
+• Continue to remove fallen, diseased leaves.

-• Put diseased leaves, pesticide-laden grass clippings and weed seeds out for recycling rather than the compost pile.
+• Put diseased leaves, pesticide-laden grass clippings and weed seeds in your trash — not your compost pile.

 • Turn your compost pile weekly and don’t let it dry out.
 Work compost into your planting beds.